Youssef-Tarek-Tewfik/dashboard-zoo-cologne-challenge-e4ag4v/TASKS.md

 // Your solution

+Inspecting the Networks tab in the dev tools shows that multiple fetch requests received a 503 "Service Unavailable" response code.

+The terminal and the console tab in the dev tools are showing another code 500 error stating that "ANlMALS" is not defined.

 ### Task 2: Get the basics running again

 Now that we know that is broken, let's try to get things running again, step by step.
 First we should aim to just get the project to start.
 Please fix the problem that stops `npm run dev` from working out.
 Then:

 - document the loaded page with a brief description,
 - document the problems that needed to be resolved to make it work (so that we can avoid and quicker fix them in the future!)

 Zookeepers reported that the error sometimes changes when reloading the page after the initial start.

 // Your solution

+So after fixing the typo in "animals.get.ts" to export the animal array defined correctly, there was another error

+"alert" was not defined.
+This error was inconsistent as mentioned due to the asynchronous behavior of the function call which I assume happens because the call is made before the DOM fully loads.
+Using a simple "onMounted" function fixes this issue (or just simply removing the "vandalism").

 ### Task 3: Start the documentation